mckennapsean/dissertation/chapters/background.md

 # Background and Related Work

+**_TODO_**:

+  - section on UCD (2 pars), overview of this space and connections to vis
+  - section on evaluation (2 pars), overview of this space and what is missing
+  - eventually, section on agile, probably no time to research yet
+  - revisit framing of intro here: nod to DAF as way to combine them all, how they are disparate, and why that matters

 As the field of visualization matures, theories and models that capture the *how* of visualization design have become more prevalent, from evaluation